angular/angularfire/docs/1-install-and-setup.md

 ### 7. Bootstrap

-Open `/src/main.ts`, inject the Firebase providers, and specify your default Firebase:
+Open `/src/main.ts`, inject the Firebase providers, and specify your Firebase configuration.
+This can be found in your project at [the Firebase Console](https://console.firebase.google.com):

 ```ts
 import { bootstrap } from '@angular/platform-browser-dynamic';